Invite children to paint watercolor surprise Easter egg art and see what magically appears!

 Related: Rainbow Rainy Day Art

-Watercolor Resist Suprise Easter Art Tips
+Surprise Watercolor Easter Art Painting Tips:

 We painted with only the primary colors (red, yellow, and blue) to encourage color mixing and experimenting.
 You are welcome to use more than the primary colors if desired.
 Learn more about working with watercolors in wet-on-wet watercolor painting.

-Making designs on the Easter egg template with colored crayons and pastels creates colorful designs that the child will be able to see before they paint with watercolors.
-Drawing only with white makes the designs hard to see before the child paints.
+Making designs on the Easter egg template with colored crayons and pastels creates colorful designs that the children can see before they paint with watercolors.
+Drawing only white egg designs and doodles makes the designs hard to see before the child paints.
+You can see my daughter’s experiment with colored pastels and watercolor paint in the photo below.

 Related: Top 10 Spring Chick Crafts

-Watercolor Resist Easter Egg Art Step-by-Step Video
+Watercolor Resist Easter Egg Painting Step-by-Step Video Tutorial:

-Wet-on-Wet Watercolor Suprise Easter Egg Art
+Wet-on-Wet Watercolor Surprise Easter Egg Art:

-The second way to create watercolor surprise Easter egg art is to use the wet-on-wet watercolor technique.
+The second way to create watercolor surprise Easter egg art is to use the wet-on-wet watercolor painting technique.
 For best results, use only two primary colors for each egg and watch the surprise color appear!
+The surprise is revealed when children discover the magical third secondary color created by mixing the two primary colors while painting.

 Related: DIY Easter Ornaments

-Wet-on-wet Watercolor Easter Egg Art Step-by-Step Directions
+Wet-on-Wet Watercolor Easter Egg Painting Step-by-Step Directions:

 - Invite children to draw an egg or print an Easter Egg Template onto cardstock or watercolor paper.